1760 - French expedition against Quebec

 Siege of Québec

 In the morning of April 29, the French army encamped 1 km behind the ridge.
 Provisions and tools were then distributed.
-The Sieurs Debonne and Méloize, officers of the Compagnies Franches de la Marine, and 8 soldiers were killed by the British artillery fire.
+The British artillery kept a lively fire on the French workmen, The Sieurs Debonne and Méloize, officers of the Compagnies Franches de la Marine, and 8 soldiers were killed by its fire.
 Chief engineer de Pontleroy was assigned to the direction of the siege, assisted by M. de Montbeillard for the command of the artillery.
 M. Delaas was promoted trench major assisted by Sieur de Bastonis, lieutenant at Berry Infanterie.
 At 4:00 p.m., La Reine Infanterie, Royal Roussillon Infanterie, one battalion of Berry Infanterie, one battalion of the Compagnies Franches de la Marine, Béarn Infanterie and all grenadier coys marched to the trenches.
 Meanwhile, 600 men from the other units were assigned at the construction of the siege works.
 At nightfall, work began on the parallel.
 From the 5 battalions assigned to the trenches, 3 were formed in line behind the parallel, the 2 other were kept in reserve about 110 m. behind the first line.
 The grenadiers, subdivided into platoons, were deployed in front of the parallel.
-The British made a minor sortie during the night.

-On April 30 at noon, the 5 fresh battalions relieved those posted in the trenches since the previous afternoon who, in turn, supplied the workers for the current day.
+On April 30 at daybreak, the British made a sortie.
+The officer leading the detachment along with all men who had managed to enter into the trenches were taken prisoners.
+In this action, the British lost 10 men killed and the French 4 men killed.
+At noon, the 5 fresh battalions relieved those posted in the trenches since the previous afternoon who, in turn, supplied the workmen for the current day.
+Work on three batteries began.
 The French had 5 or 6 men killed or wounded.
 At nightfall, a few Indians and some dismounted men of the Corps de Cavalerie occupied a post on the left.
 This post was later manned by the Corps de Cavalerie and a company of militia volunteers.
 British shells and bombs were a constant hindrance during the work on the parallel.
 During the night 1 British officer and 30 men made a sortie, the officer was taken prisoner.

 By May 1, order, subordination, hope, and almost confidence were completely restored in Murray's army.
 Not a man was idle.
 The troops left their barracks and lay in tents close to their respective alarm posts.
 On the open space by Saint-Louis Gate a crowd of convalescents were busy in filling sand-bags to strengthen the defences, while the sick and wounded in the hospitals made wadding for the cannon.
 The ramparts were faced with fascines, of which a large stock had been provided in the autumn; chevaux-de-frise were planted in exposed places; an outwork was built to protect Saint-Louis Gate; embrasures were cut along the whole length of the walls; and the French cannon captured when the town was taken were planted against their late owners.
 British officers shared the hard work of the private men.
 The effect was admirable.
 The spirit of the men rose to the crisis.
 Murray, no less than his officers, had all their confidence; for if he had fallen into a fatal error, he atoned for it now by unconquerable resolution and exhaustless fertility of resource.
 The same day, the French trenches being now secured, the 2 reserve battalions were sent back to the camp.
 The Sieur de Boischastel, aide-major of La Sarre Infanterie, was mortally wounded by a shrapnel.
 The construction of 3 batteries was begun.
 The first of these batteries, consisting of 6 pieces, would fire diagonally on the face of the Glacière bastion, while a second of 4 pieces would fire frontally on the same part and a third of 3 pieces would fire on the flank of the Saint-Louis bastion opposite the Glacière bastion.
 A fourth battery of 2 mortars was also erected.
 Work on the parallel and the batteries proved to be difficult due to the rocky ground and to the constant harassment of the British artillery.
 The French camp had to be moved farther behind the ridge to escape British fire.
 A British deserter informed Lévis that the British intended to make a sortie with about 700 men the following night.
 However, this sortie never materialized.